victorbenichoux/ticktock/docs/rendering.md

-# Rendering
+## Advanced rendering

+This section describes how to specify the exact renderer objects used by `ticktock`:

+- A [StandardRenderer](#standard-renderer) to print to a file, or even more control on the output
+- A [LoggingRenderer](#logging-renderer) to send log messages

-## Specifying a renderer
+### Specifying a renderer

-The renderer for `ticktock` is defined through the `ClockCollection` object.
-Create your own `ClockCollection` to modify it, and set it as the default collection, for example:
+In `ticktock`, each ticktock `ClockCollection` object has a renderer attribute that controls how the clocks are rendered.

+Create your own `ClockCollection` with a custom renderer to customiwe the way `ticktock` renders your clocks.

+Then, set it as the default collection so all your `tick`s and `tock`s are attached to it:

 ```python
 from ticktock.timer import ClockCollection, set_collection